sbates130272/qemu-minimal/README.md

 The runqemu script will automatically boot queitly and login as root giving a shell over stdio (which is managable but can have some rough edges).
-When the user logs out it will automatically powerdown the machin and exit qemu.
+When the user logs out it will automatically powerdown the machine and exit qemu.
 An SSH login is also available, while running, forwarded to localhost port 3324.
 The root password is 'awhisten'.

+[Top Tip: When on the login console use "^c a" to switch to the qemu command line (and vice-versa).]

 When the NVMe option is chosen there is an nvme drive mounted on /mnt/nvme with the corresponding image in images/nvme.qcow2.
 This